Philly Proud: 'Tax Wizard' goes into business to help others

 To be one of Rood Financials lucky 25?

-"The easiest way would be to visit roodfinancial.us to schedule a free strategy session," said Izzollam.
+"The easiest way would be to visit roodfinancial.us to schedule a free strategy session," said Mallozzi .

 "We're helping people apply for that relief and those loans," said Rood.
 "We're proud to be a part of the community."